MrEnder0/Grid9/README.md

 Note in between updatesw there will be smaller changes.

- - [ ] Will added error and logging system.
+ - [ ] Will added error logging system.
  - [ ] Will add help command to the cli.
  - [ ] Will and syntax table to readme.
  - [ ] will add pharser caching.